 The Illinois Freedom of Information Act (5 ILCS 140) is designed to ensure that the public has access to information about their government.
-As a public body, Geneva Community Unit School District 304 has an obligation to ensure that citizens have access to inspect and/or copy public information.
+As a public body, Geneva Community Unit School District 304 has an obligation to ensure that citizens have access to inspect and/or copy open records.
 As required by the Freedom of Information Act, the following information has been compiled:

 Geneva School District’s Communications Coordinator serves as the District’s FOIA Officer.
 In the absence of the Communications Coordinator, Freedom of Information Act requests are handled by the Superintendent’s office.